Published on 01.10.2021 | Last updated on 18.11.2024

 Magister Solutions is a member of the technical specification group for 3GPP’s Radio Access Network (RAN).
 Nicolas Chuberre is Solution Line Manager at Thales Alenia Space in France, leading representative of Thales in 3GPP TSG RAN and rapporteur of NR-NTN-solutions work item.

 We at Magister Solutions offer simulators to support your standardization work through our Magister SimLab service.
-Request for more info here!
+Request more info here!